vechain/vechain-sdk-js/docs/transactions.md

 // Note: VET transfers do not consume gas (no EVM computation) expect(simulatedTx1[0].gasUsed).toEqual(expected1[0].gasUsed);
 expect(simulatedTx1[0].transfers).toEqual(expected1[0].transfers);

-// TODO: split into 2 test files??
-// TODO: replace this ABI with a fixture reference?

 // In this next example we simulate a Simulate smart contract transaction